 [Note: A charter school is not required to comply with Section VII.A.5. if the school board determines that alternative locations block traffic, impair student safety, or are not cost effective.]

 6. A bus driver may not operate a school bus while communicating over, or otherwise operating, a cellular phone for personal reasons, whether hand-held or hands free, when the vehicle is in motion or a part of traffic.
-For purposes of this paragraph, “school bus” has the meaning given in Minnesota Statutes section 169.011, subdivision 71.
+For purposes of this paragraph, “school bus” has the meaning given in Minnesota Statutes, section 169.011, subdivision 71.
 In addition, “school bus” also includes type III vehicles when driven by employees or agents of the charter school.
 “Cellular phone” means a cellular, analog, wireless, or digital telephone capable of sending or receiving telephone or text messages without an access line for service.

 B. Type III Vehicles